whareverrr/deploy_phase_4_project/README.md

 *Develop an Automated Categorization Model* : Build a robust machine learning model to accurately classify news articles into Politics, Technology, Entertainment, or Business.

-*Enhance Editorial Efficiency* : Automate article categorization to reduce the time and effort needed by editors, allowing them to concentrate on improving content quality.
+*Enhance Editorial Efficiency* : Automate article categorization to reduce the time and effort editors need, allowing them to concentrate on improving content quality.

 *Improve Accuracy* : Minimize misclassification rates to ensure each article is correctly reviewed by the relevant editorial team, enhancing content relevance and quality.